 - What are the pros and cons of using them?

-- Which is the best plan to get?
+- Which is the best shared hosting plan to get?

 - What is (and is not) included in the hosting packages?

 - Does Bluehost come with SSD storage?
 Unlimited GB SSD disk space & unmetered bandwidth?

 - Can I host multiple websites on them?